Nemonocerater/swapi-test/README.md

 This tool allows you to query some of the data from the [Star Wars API](https://swapi.co/)

+See the branch async/await for how to handle this using that pattern.

 ## How to run

 ```bash